gabrielfalcao/editfight-grid/README.md

 ### Upcoming features

-- [ ] Better color palette.
+- [x] Better color palette.
 Maybe like 7 colors and 4-5 variations of them.
 More like a grid.
+- [ ] Easier way to choose colors.
+- [ ] Scroll wheel cycles between colors.
+- [ ] Choose color at given pixel.
 - [x] Zoom and grid buttons should have icons and not words.
 - [x] Button that shows/hide a shortcut list.
 - [ ] Thumbnail preview when zoomed in.